 Use the SUNY Net Price Calculator for an early estimate of financial aid and costs.

-Applying for Federal and State Financial Aid
+Applying for Federal and State Aid

-- Free Application for Federal Student Aid (FAFSA)
+- Complete the Free Application for Federal Student Aid (FAFSA)

 - Complete the online FAFSA and print the confirmation page as receipt of the application.